JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 In this project, a phase accumulator, a CORDIC-based digital mixer, a parameterized FIR filter, and an AXI4-Lite control interface are integrated to develop a configurable DDC IP.

 The implemented DDC receives a 1.4667 MHz IF input signal sampled at 5 MSPS.
 A phase accumulator and CORDIC-based NCO generate a 1.6667 MHz digital local oscillator, translating the 1.4667 MHz to 200 kHz.
-The FIR filter then suppresses the unwanted 1.868 MHz (due to aliasing of the 3.1333 MHz sum-frequency component).
+The FIR filter then suppresses the unwanted 1.868 MHz mixing component (due to aliasing of the 3.1333 MHz sum-frequency component).

 ## Architecture
 ### Block Diagram